 Christmas light displays near Atlanta come in several forms.
 There are free holiday light displays that are professionally done, paid attractions that have holiday light displays and residential holiday light displays.
 If you are wondering, where can I find Christmas lights near me, we’ve got the perfect guide to get you started.
 Nothing can get you into the holiday spirit like millions of twinkling lights set to holiday music.
-Here’s a list of places to see beautiful Holiday Lights in Atlanta.
+Here’s a list of places to see beautiful Christmas Lights in Atlanta.
 Know others, even if it’s just a neighbor’s awesome display, leave a comment and let us know.

 Atlanta Botanical Gardens: Garden Lights, Holiday Nights

 Dates: Nov.
 14, 2015 – Jan.
 9, 2016 | 5 – 10 pm

 Info: This is one of my favorite places to see lights.
 It’s a botanical-inspired light display throughout the 20-acre Midtown attraction.
 Visitors meander among garden displays – including giant snowflakes, fleeting bumblebees and a towering “praying Santa Mantis” while sipping hot drinks and listening to strolling carolers.
 The Earth Goddess transforms into Ice Goddess – a vision of wintry radiance with twinkling lights weaving through her tresses.
 Red and white stripes turn the towering Cobras into hypnotic Candy Cane Cobras.

 Life College Lights of Life